ry60003333/sapphire-engine/README.md

 Build Instructions
 ----------------
 Compile the project within Netbeans using Apache ANT, or use the IDE or your choice.
-Or, you javac from the command line!
+Or, use javac from the command line!

 Install Instructions
 ----------------